 Course and program availability varies by state.
 Admission into a program is granted at the time of initial acceptance into the program and is dependent on program availability in the state where the student is physically located at the time of admission.

 If a student moves to a different state after admission to the program, continuation within the program will depend on the availability of the program within the new state where the student is physically present.
-It is the student’s responsibility to notify the institution of a change in physical presence.
+Relocating may impact whether a student can remain in the program, meet the state licensure requirements and/or continue to receive financial aid funding.
+Prior to considering relocation, please contact your program advisor to discuss authorization and licensure eligibility requirements.
+It is the student’s responsibility to notify the institution of a change in physical location.

 MILITARY PERSONNEL: The state where military personnel are stationed will determine whether they may enroll or continue in an ASU Online program.